 One of the countries to celebrate Veterans Day in recent years is Norway.
 They hold their Veterandagen every year on May 8.
 The day honors the World War II veterans, the members of the UN Peacekeepers and those who served in other international conflicts.
 Veterans Day in Norway started in 2010.
 The day also marks Victory in Europe Day, the day the Allied Forces formally accepted the surrender of Nazi Germany in WWII.

 Veterans Day or Armistice Day or Remembrance Day is not only celebrated in the United States.
 Many of the countries that fought in World War I and World War II and the other more recent major conflicts are honored by their home countries in their unique way.
-But despite the differences in the dates and the way they celebrate the day, each country expresses their thanks to the men and women who fought valiantly to restore peace and preserve humankind.
+But despite the differences in the dates and the way they celebrate the day, each country expresses thanks to the men and women who fought valiantly to restore peace and preserve humankind.

 We salute and give thanks to all veterans around the world and pray that peace will reign everywhere.